wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     <kbd>![](./images/media/image006.png)</kbd>

-2. You can copy text from the lab guide into the lab environment using the VM Desktop Send Text tool.
+2. To copy text from the lab guide into the lab environment you have to use the VM Desktop Send Text tool.

     <kbd>![](./images/media/image007.png)</kbd>